How to Draw Lips

 That also means you’ll see more of the other side—the side closest to you.

 The same principle applies to the lower lip.
-The circle on the short side (the one furthest from you) will appear smaller than the circle on the side that's nearer.
+The circle on the short side (the one furthest from you) will appear narrower than the circle on the side that's nearer.
 This shift helps give the lips a sense of depth and makes your drawing look more natural and realistic.

 How to Draw Lips Step-by-Step